SeattleDave.com

 A map of the Upper East Side in Manhattan, New York City.

 Some of the city’s wealthiest residences are found in this tranquil area roughly between 59th and 96th streets, east of Fifth Avenue and Central Park.
-It is home to “Museum Mile,” comprising several excellent art institutions along Fifth Avenue, including the world-famous Metropolitan Museum of Art, the Frick Collection (based at the Frick Madison in the Breuer Building until at least the end of 2023), and the iconic Guggenheim Museum designed by Frank Lloyd Wright.
+It is home to “Museum Mile,” comprising several excellent art institutions along Fifth Avenue, including the world-famous Metropolitan Museum of Art, the Frick Collection (in its recently renovated historic building), and the iconic Guggenheim Museum designed by Frank Lloyd Wright.
 Other highlights include the Neue Galerie, dedicated to early 20th-century art from Austria and Germany (which owns the “Woman in Gold”, aka Gustav Klimt’s Portrait of Adele Bloch-Bauer), the absorbing Cooper Hewitt Smithsonian Design Museum, and the huge Jewish Museum, containing the largest collection of Judaica outside Israel.
 The neighborhood is bordered by two green oases, Central Park to the west and Carl Schurz Park to the east, which features a promenade along the East River and Gracie Mansion, the official residence of the mayor of New York City since 1942.

 Restaurants abound on the Upper East Side, from neighborhood diners to fine dining, but hotels are on the expensive side.